 Benefits and disadvantages at a glance

-- Dependence: Disposal only at special waste disposal stations
+Dependence: Disposal not possible everywhere, ideally via special disposal stations

 Environmental pollution: The chemical additives are harmful to the environment and to our health and need to be used carefully and responsibly